coq/stdlib-test/doc/sphinx/addendum/extraction.rst

 is the current directory with the command :cmd:`Pwd` and to change it with the command :cmd:`Cd`.

-.. cmd:: Extraction Library @ident
+.. cmd:: Extraction Library ident

-   Extraction of the whole Coq library :n:`@ident.v` to an ML module :n:`@ident.ml`.
+   Extraction of the whole Coq library :n:`ident.v` to an ML module :n:`ident.ml`.
 In case of name clash, identifiers are here renamed using prefixes ``coq_``  or ``Coq_`` to ensure a session-independent renaming.

-.. cmd:: Recursive Extraction Library @ident
+.. cmd:: Recursive Extraction Library ident

-   Extraction of the Coq library :n:`@ident.v` and all other modules :n:`@ident.v` depends on.
+   Extraction of the Coq library :n:`ident.v` and all other modules :n:`ident.v` depends on.

-.. cmd:: Separate Extraction {+ @qualid }
+.. cmd:: Separate Extraction {+ qualid }

-   Recursive extraction of all the mentioned objects and all their dependencies, just as :n:`Extraction @string {+ @qualid }`, but instead of producing one monolithic file, this command splits the produced code in separate ML files, one per corresponding Coq ``.v`` file.
-This command is hence quite similar to :cmd:`Recursive Extraction Library`, except that only the needed parts of Coq libraries are extracted instead of the whole.
+   Recursive extraction of all the mentioned objects and all their dependencies, just as :n:`Extraction string {+ qualid }`, but instead of producing one monolithic file, this command splits the produced code in separate ML files, one per corresponding Coq ``.v`` file.
+This command is hence quite similar to :cmd:`Recursive Extraction Library ident`, except that only the needed parts of Coq libraries are extracted instead of the whole.
-   The naming convention in case of name clash is the same one as :cmd:`Extraction Library`: identifiers are here renamed using prefixes ``coq_``  or ``Coq_``.
+   The naming convention in case of name clash is the same one as :cmd:`Extraction Library ident`: identifiers are here renamed using prefixes ``coq_``  or ``Coq_``.

 The following command is meant to help automatic testing of the extraction, see for instance the ``test-suite`` directory in the Coq sources.

-.. cmd:: Extraction TestCompile {+ @qualid }
+.. cmd:: Extraction TestCompile {+ qualid }

    All the mentioned objects and all their dependencies are extracted to a temporary OCaml file, just as in ``Extraction "file"``.
 Then